Chapter 35 : 34- Register of the Fallen

 “Excuse me.”
 Ginny said looking around the room.
 “Are we already forgetting some-”

 “None of us have forgotten, Ginny!”
-Ron shouted angrily, still holding his Two-Way-Mirror.
+Ron shouted angrily, still holding his Two-Way Mirror.
 He had tried using it countless more times since arriving but with no success.
-“But grieving for Harry isn’t going to help us now.”
-The two siblings glared at each other before Ginny stood up and headed upstairs where, Naomi guessed, her and her brother’s children resided.
+“But crying over Harry isn’t going to help us now.”
+The two siblings glared at each other before Ginny stood up and stormed upstairs where, Naomi guessed, her and her brothers’ children resided.

 The room remained silent until Kory returned, Professor McGonagall by his side, holding a long sheet of parchment.